soul4rent/AWBW-Map-Checklist/README.md

 - Are all bases at least 1.5 tank turns away from interaction?
 - Are all bases less than 5 tank turns away from interaction?
 - Are there no instant win features?
-- Are FTA counters implemented properly?
-  - Does one exist for the number of bases?
 - Are fronts at least several tiles wide?
 - Is the map reasonably playble?
   - Is there some sort of interaction or threat before turn 10?